WuhaoStatistic/Dead-Cell-Reinforcement-Learning/README.md

 1/14 2023
 Train 2 new models one attack only one defend only.
 I think the problem is because reward from shield or attack is imbalanced.
 Will try to fix.
+But one interesting thing is the defend-only model can pass 10/10 evaluations.
+The boss just stack there and stupidly repeat base attack and get returned damage from shield.

 ### Important Features

 here contains some points you may need to concern.
 All those things are mentioned in code comments.